graphql-editor/graphql-zeus/doc/src/markdown/basics/subscriptions.md

 ## Subscriptions

-Zeus supports [GraphQL subscriptions](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) out-of-the-box and is compatible with many popular GraphQL servers.
+Zeus supports [GraphQL over WebSocket subscriptions](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) out-of-the-box and is compatible with many popular GraphQL servers.

-Two standards are supported:
+Two implementations are supported:

 - **graphql-ws**: the modern WebSocket-based transport, implemented by [the graphql-ws package](https://www.npmjs.com/package/graphql-ws).
 It is the standard [used by Apollo](https://www.apollographql.com/docs/react/data/subscriptions/#choosing-a-subscription-library).
 - **legacy** (default): a transport based on raw WebSockets.